PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundary-input normalization and the later model-only MulAdd bridge.
 Neither retained value has a consumer.

+The following Transpose/channel-slice MulAdd-bridge owner returns one mutation counter and likewise has two production calls.
+The first receives the live Session LayoutState and remains raw.
+The later model-only call currently discards its result between captured final internal channel-slice propagation and the later terminal slice/Concat recovery sequence.
+Strict characterization fixes `_final_channel_slice_muladd_bridge_stats` as the later result target only.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`